grayresearch/CX/CHARTER.md

 ## Introduction

 RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and extension-aware software libraries.
-But RISC-V custom extensions are an unmanaged wild west, lacking uniformity, conventions, or standards.
+But RISC-V custom extensions are unmanaged, lacking uniformity, conventions, or standards.
 This impairs extension reuse.
 Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompatible means of extension discovery, versioning, computation, state, error handling, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

 To overcome this custom extensions' reuse problem / standards gap, the CX-ISA, CX-SW, and CX-HW TGs will define interop standards enabling